gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 The ATT&CK framework helps transform raw intelligence data into actionable insights.
 For a strategic CTI program, you can:
 - Map threat intelligence feeds to the ATT&CK matrix, highlighting relevant tactics and techniques associated with specific threat actors.
-- Use ATT&CK-based threat reports to provide higher-level strategic analysis to executives, showcasing the specific risks to your organization from particular threat actor groups (e.g., APT29, FIN7).
+- Use ATT&CK-based threat reports to provide higher-level strategic analysis to executives, showcasing the specific risks to your organization from particular threat actor groups (e.g. APT29, FIN7).

 | **Threat Actor**                     | **MITRE ATT&CK TTP** |  **Strategic Risk Implication** |
 |-------------------------------|-----------------|-----------------|